colomoto/colomoto-docker/README.md

 The container can be stopped by pressing <kbd>Ctrl</kbd>+<kbd>C</kbd> keys.

-By default, the script will fetch the most recent [colomoto/colomoto-docker tag](https://hub.docker.com/r/colomoto/colomoto-docker/tags/).
+By default, the script uses the most recently fetched image; the first time, it fetches the most recent [colomoto/colomoto-docker tag](https://hub.docker.com/r/colomoto/colomoto-docker/tags/).
 A specific tag can be specified using the `-V` option.
 For example:

-    colomoto-docker -V 2018-05-29
+    colomoto-docker                 # uses the most recently fetched image colomoto-docker -V latest       # fetches the latest published image colomoto-docker -V 2018-05-29   # fetches a specific image

-**Warning**: by default, the files within the Docker container are isolated from the running host computer, therefore *files are deleted after stopping the container*.
+**Warning**: by default, the files within the Docker container are isolated from the running host computer, therefore *files are deleted after stopping the container*, except the files within the `persistent` directory.

-To have access to the files of your current directory you should use the `--bind` option:
+To have access to the files of your current directory you can use the `--bind` option:

     colomoto-docker --bind .

+If you want to have the tutorial notebooks alongside your local files, you can do the following:

+    mkdir notebooks
+    colomoto-docker -v notebooks:local-notebooks

+in the Jupyter browser, you will see a `local-notebooks` directory which is bound to your `notebooks` directory.

 See

     colomoto-docker --help